UoA-eResearch/ahuahu_great_mercury/instructions/3_models_metadata_UIs.md

 3) adding relationships between models
 4) changing what the CA UIs display when adding/editing/viewing CA entries (objects, places, etc)

+Don't forget to export your CA profile (using the `Manage -> Administration -> Maintenance -> Export Configuration` page) when you make changes to the lists/etadata/UIs/relationships so that you can rebuild the database without redoing the manual effort in the future!

 # Adding new Lists (tables) to Collective Access

 Instructions can be found here: https://manual.collectiveaccess.org/providence/user/editing/lists_and_vocab.html